monymony-public/react-native-tutorial/docs/router-tutorial/react-navigation-stack/react-navigation-stack.md

 What is the role of 'yarn add reality-native-guesture-handler' here?

-- Mobile requires the touch interface to be loaded in an React-native environment as all controls are touch-touch.
+- Mobile requires the touch interface to be loaded in an React Native environment as all controls are touch-touch.
 - Left click on the Web, right click, for example, click, scroll, zoom in and out.

 Let's install all the libraries and load them into our project via import.